 DO NOT START THE ENGINE.
 Instead, turn your key to ON position so you can initialize the SP11.
 Follow the manual page that came in the box and play with the settings on an empty back road to see which one you like best.
-I usually leave mine at SP8 or SP9.
-I did SP11 level once and I spun my wheels like a burnout just on the lightest touch of the foot.
+I usually leave mine at SP4 or SP5.
+I did SP9-11 level in the video below and I spun my wheels like a burnout just on the lightest touch of the foot.
 The middle is a good balance between responsive and not killing yourself.

 Our car is actually equipped with two different pedal sensors and I was curious to find out what would happen if the SP11 becomes malfunctioned or when it loses of power.
 So as something goes haywire with the device, the car will fall right into Limp Mode with both Check Engine Light and EPC Warning light on.
 Throttle pedal was deactivated and the car no longer accelerating, which removed my fear of an uncontrollable mad car doing 100mph on the street.
 I may actually do that one day with this song, though.
 You know, to save the world from the Darkness, Crowley, Leviathan and whatnot.

 I had a chance to record some footage of the differences between having the SP11 in action vs. normal mode (stock).
 I’d like you to listen to the sound and notice how fast the power comes under each of the two runs, while my foot remains at a steady pressure.